What Does My Car Insurance Cover?

 Who Your Insurance Covers

-Your car insurance policy covers all drivers listed on your policy, as well as anyone else who drives your car.
-The insurance follows the car, so if a distant cousin visiting from out of town has an accident while driving your car, your insurance will cover the accident.
+The insurance follows the car, so if a distant cousin visiting from out of town has an accident while driving your vehicle, your insurance will cover the accident.

 Each section of your policy means something different.
 Your policy will include some or all of the following types of coverage.

 Most states require a minimum amount of liability insurance.
-If you are at fault in a car accident, liability insurance pays the other people’s expenses.
+If you're at fault in a car accident, liability insurance pays the other people’s expenses.

 Bodily Injury Liability